DataDog/dd-sdk-android-gradle-plugin/docs/upload_mapping_file.md

 2. Configure your application's `env` and `variant` when [initializing the SDK][5].
 3. Run the Gradle task to upload your Proguard/R8 mapping file to Datadog in order to access deobfuscated stack traces.

-For any given error, you can access to the file path, line number, as well as a code snippet for each frame of the related stack trace.
+For any given error, you can access the file path, line number, and a code snippet for each frame of the related stack trace.

 ## Upload your mapping file